 Coronavirus: dermatology service update

-If you are unable to use email or your query is urgent, please call the following number 0207 188 8884.
-Our phone lines are very busy and there may be a wait for your call to be answered.
+If you have a query about your follow up appointment, please email email@example.com.
+If you are unable to use email or your query is urgent, please call 020 7188 8884.
+Our phone lines are busy and there may be a wait for your call to be answered.

 If you are an existing patient who has previously been seen in our service and need advice from the clinical team please see below for the appropriate option: